 While this is a short coming in the pizza style itself and not anything of Police Station Pizza's doing, we have to admit that this one is best served fresh out of the oven.
 So make the trip out to Robinson to try this pizza shop for yourself, but order the right number of pieces to enjoy it in one sitting.

 That is when this one is truly the best.

-Police Station Pizza is located at 1124 Park Manor Blvd in Robinson Township and is an independently operated franchise of Pizza House “Police Station Pizza” in Ambridge.
+Police Station Pizza is closed.
+The restaurant was located at 1124 Park Manor Blvd in Robinson Township and is an independently operated franchise of Pizza House “Police Station Pizza” in Ambridge.
 We will be visiting the original shortly for their own review!